 And, unfortunately, that isn't their only drawback.
 Mining and refining rare earths makes an environmental mess, leading most countries to neglect their own reserves, even as demand soars.
 China has been the main exception since the early 1990s, dominating global trade with its willingness to intensively mine rare earths — and to deal with their acidic, radioactive byproducts.
 That's why the U.S., despite large deposits of its own, still gets 92 percent of its rare earths from China.

-Many of China's customers are already shopping around: Deposits in Russia, Brazil, Australia and South Asia have drawn widespread interest, as has the only rare earths mine in the U.S. But even though that mine reopened in April after a decade-long hiatus — and holds the largest rare earth deposit outside China — the U.S., like many countries, doesn't want to be the world's new go-to source for rare earths.
+Many of China's customers are already shopping around: Deposits in Russia, Brazil, Australia and South Asia have drawn widespread interest, as has the only rare earths mine in the U.S. But even though that mine has reopened after a decade-long hiatus — and holds the largest rare earth deposit outside China — the U.S., like many countries, doesn't want to be the world's new go-to source for rare earths.
 "Diversified global supply chains are essential," the Energy Department said in a 2010 report.

 Why are so many countries reluctant to exploit their own rare earth reserves?
 And what makes rare earths so unique to begin with?
 For answers to these and other questions, check out the following overview of these 17 mysterious metals.